Idea

 Related resources

-Please note that we can’t support CICs and social enterprises: here’s why (and who can help).
+Please note that we can’t support CICs and other social enterprises: here’s why (and who can help).